 Improved Imports: Use modular import statements to improve clarity and separation of concerns.

-to align with the standard for state variables that are not immutable.
+tokenCounter is renamed to s_tokenCounter to align with the standard for state variables that are not immutable.

-to reflect its immutable nature.
+owner is renamed to i_owner to reflect its immutable nature.

 The functions are now grouped as follows:

-External Functions: Functions that are intended to be called from outside the contract, such as donate
+External Functions: Functions that are intended to be called from outside the contract, such as donate.

-Public Functions: Functions that are callable externally but also from within the contract (e.g., updateRegistry
+Public Functions: Functions that are callable externally but also from within the contract (e.g., updateRegistry).

-Internal Functions: Functions that can only be called within the contract, such as _createTokenURI
+Internal Functions: Functions that can only be called within the contract, such as _createTokenURI.

 Private Functions: No private functions were required in this case, so the section is omitted.